alexstewartja/game-asset-mcp/README.md

   ```
 - **Output**: 3D model file (OBJ or GLB format).

-These endpoints are abstracted by the MCP server, so users don’t need to interact with them directly.
+These endpoints are abstracted by the MCP server, so users don't need to interact with them directly.

 ---